 FWHR In the Community

-Members of Fort Worth HR joined with other Fort Worth Volunteers on Saturday, October 19th volunteering for Quality Control (QC) at Tarrant Area Food Bank's distribution center, where donated food products were sorted, inspected and repacked for distribution to a network of partner organizations in a 13-county area.
-As a group, we helped sort, inspect and pack a total of 11,169 LBS making approximately 9,308 MEALS for the families we serve.
+Members of Fort Worth HR joined with other Fort Worth Volunteers on Saturday, October 8th volunteering for Quality Control (QC) at Tarrant Area Food Bank's distribution center, where donated food products were sorted, inspected and repacked for distribution to a network of partner organizations in a 13-county area.
+As a group, we helped sort, inspect and pack food, making approximately 7,132 MEALS for the families we serve.
 “Volunteers in Quality Control make a BIG impact by helping to ensure that our neighbors in need receive safe, quality food”, Tarrant Area Food Bank.Once again, we thank you for choosing to participate in the fight against hunger!